kaityo256/mc/pbc_test/README.md

 }
 ```

-Using the neighborlist, we can implement spin updates as
+Using the neighbor list, we can implement spin updates as

 ```cpp
 void single_flip_table_list(double beta) {